Beck-Online home access

 Tuesday, Thursday: 11 am–19 pm

-The electronic version of the library catalogue (Online Public Access Catalogue, OPAC) is also available alongside the HoWeR research portal; HoWeR is the central research tool for the library collection.
-However your user account, which you can use to view or reserve your borrowed items and place orders, is now also integrated in OPAC.
+The electronic version of the library catalog (Online Public Access Catalog, OPAC) is still available alongside the research portal HoWeR, with HoWeR being the central search instrument for the library collection.
+Your library account, which allows you to view, reserve, and place orders for your loans, is currently integrated with OPAC.

 > OPAC user account